 Training: Beginning series on becoming a Somatic Experiencing Practitioner®

-Training: Somatic Experiencing Trauma® Institute: Beginning modules I, II & III, Intermediate modules I, II & III (present)
+Training: Somatic Experiencing Trauma® Institute: Beginning modules I, II & III, Intermediate modules I, II & III, Advanced module I (present)

 Certifications: Working with Trauma, Dissociation and Psychosis, Gender Support Services: Diagnosis & Treatment Options